 (click image to expand)

-Students can return their preliminary award letter to our office to let the Office of Financial Aid and Scholarships know whether to continue processing their aid.
+Students can return their preliminary award letter to our office to let Student Financial Services know whether to continue processing their aid.
 If a student has decided not to attend WSU, they can also use the preliminary award letter to let us know that we can cancel their aid awards.

 Final Award letter: This is sent out to all prior to their term of enrollment.
 If a student is enrolling in the Fall/Spring academic year, this award letter is sent out in the summer (assuming that the student has met the priority FAFSA deadline).
 If a student is enrolling for summer, the final award letter will be mailed in March.